cannatag/ldap3/README.txt

 Testing
 -------

-Inside the "test" package you can find examples for each of the LDAP operations.
+Inside the "test" package (available in the subversion repository) you can find examples for each of the LDAP operations.
 You can customize the test modifying the variables in the __init__.py in the test package.
 You can set the following parameters::

     test_server = 'server'  # the LDAP server where tests are executed